 But Fiverr doesn’t show the prices of past orders.
 So you can only see the number of reviews/orders completed by someone.
 But you don’t see their prices.

 Also, you will find hundreds of spam buyer requests on Fiverr.
-However, on Upwork, spam job posts are less than Fiverr.
+However, on Upwork, spam job posts are less than on Fiverr.
 And you can flag or report any spam job post right on the spot.

 Is Guru better than Fiverr?